Vyral/monique-walker/_posts/2021-01-08-crystal-ball-predictions-for-2021.md

 {% include youtube.html %}

 Today I’m sharing my real estate market predictions for 2021.
-If I had a crystal ball, I believe I’d see a wonderful market next year due to three factors:
+If I had a crystal ball, I believe I’d see a wonderful market this year due to three factors:

 **1\.
-Low inventory.** We currently have less than one month’s supply of homes, and I foresee that continuing into the new year.
+Low inventory.** We currently have less than one month’s supply of homes, and I foresee that continuing throughout the new year.

 **2\.
 Demand from California.** We have high demand in our market, especially from California buyers, and I don’t see that wave letting up anytime soon.

 {% include pullquote.html %}

 **3\.
-Low interest rates.** Our great interest rates drive the market right now; people are getting between 2.5% and 3%, and the FED has said they won’t raise them for a while.
+Low interest rates.** Our great interest rates drive the market right now; people are getting between 2.5% and 3%, and the Fed has said they won’t raise them for a while.

 With all these elements, I think 2021 will be an excellent seller’s market, and we’re eager to get started.&nbsp;